Risk Management is a Myth

 For over a quarter of a century, Dan Weedin has worked closely with business leaders and executives to help them substantially minimize the risk that threatens the continued operation and revenue of their organization.
 Through his experience, he's developed strategies and techniques to avoid, control, and respond to crisis so that your business can do more than just merely survive, but thrive out of crisis.
 He knows how to make you resilient, so you can be “unleashed.”

-Dan and I began with a series of communications by internet and phone.
-Although there was a three-hour time zone difference between us, I was impressed with his seemingly immediate response to e-mail and his availability to communicate over the phone.
-When Dan arrived in our District for his two-day visit, he was able to visit our schools, meet and interview key personnel, and review our crisis management policies and procedure.
+When Dan arrived in our District, he was able to visit our schools, meet and interview key personnel, and review our crisis management policies and procedure.
 I appreciated that Dan was able to recognize those things that we were doing well but I was most impressed with his advise relative to how we could be more effective and efficient in meeting the risk management needs of the District.
 I found Dan to be extremely knowledgeable about risk management and the systems and costs that impact it.
 I feel confident that our District is in a better place to not only manage crisis when it occurs but to also to anticipate and minimize its impact in our schools and our community.